ksmooi/ai_power/deep_learning/dataset/generate_dataset_with_unstructureio_gpt4.md

    The dataset is saved to a CSV file for further use.

-### Example: Processing Image Elements with Vision Capabilities
+## Example 3: Processing Image Elements with Vision Capabilities
 This example demonstrates how to process image elements from PDFs and generate conversational prompts and questions using OpenAI's GPT-4 with vision capabilities.
 The script includes functionality to check for image elements, save image data to files, and generate system prompts and questions based on the image content.
 By handling only image elements, the script ensures relevant and accurate data processing, resulting in a conversational dataset format that leverages advanced AI capabilities for enhanced interaction and understanding of image-based content.

 ### Example Code